 How did you meet?

 P: We both work for Starbucks.
-My hiring manager and close friend, Lia, transferred out to NY, and when she came back to the Bay Area she took over the location where Brittney was working.
-I kept hearing how hard of an employee Brittney was and how good she was at her job.
-One day I went to work in Lia’s store to help out and Brittney could not get rid of me fast enough.
+My hiring manager and close friend, Lia, transferred out to New York, and when she came back to the Bay Area, she took over the location where Brittney was working.
+I kept hearing how hard an employee Brittney was and how good she was at her job.
+One day I went to work in Lia’s store to help out, and Brittney could not get rid of me fast enough.

 I don’t think she liked me very much.

-Fast forward a couple of months and she came into my Starbucks to meet up with a friend.
+Fast forward a couple of months, and she came into my Starbucks to meet up with a friend.
 I was the most nervous and could not figure out why.
 There should be no reason that this girl would be making me so nervous!
 Obviously, I played it off like the smooth operator I am.
 But when we met up with Lia for dinner, Brittney jumped up behind me and hugged me.
 She said she was so excited to see me [I think it was the couple of beers she had before I got there].
 But when I turned around to see who it was, my heart just exploded.
-It was like I was pierced by her gorgeous eyes, and I lost my breath.
+It was like her gorgeous eyes pierced me, and I lost my breath.

-Again, I had to play it off, but after that, I did not leave her side.
+Again, I had to play it off, but I did not leave her side after that.